Agencies Responsible for regulating drones in the Kingdom of Denmark

 You must be at least 18 years old to qualify.

-Each pilot will be required to obtain a license and register their drone(s) with the appropriate authorities.
-You will be questioned about your drone as well as your personal and business information.
+Each pilot must obtain a license and register their drone(s) with the appropriate authorities.
+You will be questioned about your drone and your personal and business information.

 Once obtained, you will be permitted to fly above urban areas (up to 120 meters), but you must notify the police at least 24 hours before your flight.
 You must adhere to all other recreational drone use rules.

 Depending on the weight of your drone, you will require a different type of license (the heavier the drone, the more detailed the test):